 Children who are subjected to physical punishment are roughly 10 times more likely to experience severe physical violence.

 Intimate partner violence often begins or escalates during pregnancy and in the first two years of a child’s life.
-In Quebec, nearly 1 in 10 women are abused by their partner during this period.
+In Quebec, over 1 in 10 women are abused by their partner during this period.
 “Every time a couple makes a commitment, such as moving in together or having a baby, it becomes more difficult for the victim to end the relationship,” Thibaudeau explains.

 Most of the time, the violence continues after the baby is born and can extend to the child.
 Moreover, children exposed to intimate partner violence are more likely to become victims of psychological and physical abuse.

 “Abusers are very good at manipulating their victims into believing they’re to blame for the situation,” says Thibaudeau.
 “They find excuses to justify their behaviour.
 But violence is never the victim’s fault, and there is no excuse for it.”
-No matter what form it takes, intimate partner violence is never acceptable or justified.
+No matter what form it takes, intimate partner violence is never acceptable or excusable.